sportradar/hamr/README.md

 # hamr
-The build tool that let's you create, share and import secrets easily
+The build tool that let's you create, share and import secrets with your Git repositories easily via LastPass.